Walking Meditation

 Mindful Brushing or Showering

-5-8 min
+5-8 minutes

 Label Experiences Without Judgment

-Labeling experiences without judgment involves observing and naming emotions, thoughts, and sensations in a neutral, non-critical manner.
-This mindfulness-based practice enhances emotional regulation, reduces anxiety, and fosters a more balanced and compassionate relationship with one's inner experiences.
+Labeling experiences without judgment involves observing and naming emotions, thoughts, and sensations in a neutral, non-critical manner to enhance emotional regulation and reduce anxiety.

 Reduce Caffeine, Sugar, or Alcohol

-Thought Tracking/Logging
+Thought Tracking

-Identifying Cognitive Distortions
+Identify Cognitive Distortions

 Evidence For vs. Against Thought